Survivors and Dependents Educational Assistance (64.117)

 Deadlines

-None, but the period of eligibility for a spouse generally extends no later than the 10 years from the date the veteran was notified of the service-connected total (100%) and permanent disability, or from the date the serviceperson was listed for a total of more than 90 days as currently missing in action or listed as a prisoner of war.
-The period of eligibility for a surviving spouse generally extends no later than 10 years from the date VA notifies the surviving spouse that the death was service-connected.
+None, but the period of eligibility for a spouse generally extends no later than the 10 years from the date the veteran was notified of the service-connected permanent and total disability, or from the date the serviceperson was listed for a total of more than 90 days as currently missing in action or listed as a prisoner of war.
+The period of eligibility for a surviving spouse generally extends no later than 10 years from the date VA notifies the surviving spouse that the death was service-connected and no later than 20 years for the surviving spouse of a veteran who dies while on active duty.
+The period of eligibility for a child generally extends to the 26th birthday, subject to certain exceptions.

 Not applicable.